isographlabs/isograph/docs-website/docs/backlog.md

 ## Feature backlog

-- garbage collection
+- Ability to execute code at normalization time, e.g. for `| normalizationTimeDefer`
-- granular re-rendering
+- Ability to define filters
 - Refetch on missing data
 - fetch policies
 - Unwraps (i.e. `!`) exist in the syntax, but are unused
   - consider whether it is truly the case that there always is a linear way to unwrap a given field, or whether we should unify this with "execute this on the server" etc.